homics/instructions/homics/docs/user-guide/kubernetes.md

 ![kubernetes](../img/kubernetes.svg)

 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 Kubernetes provides you with a framework to run distributed systems resiliently.
-We are not going to explain every concept behind it but we will introduce some key notions before starting the exercise.
-[Kubernetes documentation](https://kubernetes.io/docs/concepts/) is very well designed and will probably answer most of your questions.
+We're not going to explain every concepts behind it but we will introduce some key notions before starting the exercise.
+The [Kubernetes documentation](https://kubernetes.io/docs/concepts/) is very well designed and will probably answer most of your questions.

 First of all, a `pod` is the most basic unit in kubernetes.
-It can encapsulate one or more containers that are tightly coupled and that share resources.
+It can encapsulate one or more containerized app that are tightly coupled and that share resources, as well as volumes.
 In our case, one pod corresponds to one container, meaning one single instance of an application.
-We can have several pods of the same application that are called `replicas`.
-There are the key of resilience and availability.
+We can have multiple pods with the same content, we call them `replicas`.
+They are the key to resilience and availability.

-Kube manages on which machines the pod and its replicas are running.
+Kube decides on which machines the pod and its replicas are running.
 Those machines (VM or physical) are named `Nodes`.

-Kube provides two other objects, `Deployment` and `Service`.
-Deployment describes a desire state of a cluster like the number of replicas.
-A service defines a logical set of Pods and a policy by which to access them.
+Kube provides two other resources: `Deployment` and `Service`.
+- **Deployments** describe a desired state for a cluster, among other things the number of replicas
+- a **Service** defines a logical set of Pods and a policy by which to access them

 ## Minikube

 Minikube is a tool that runs a single-node Kubernetes cluster in a virtual machine on your personal computer.

-To set it up, go back to [Setup](../setup.md).
+To set it up, go to [Setup](../setup.md).

 CheatSheet :